sammi-turner/MacOS-Dotfiles/README.md

 So install Oh My ZSH! first, then replace the default config with the one in this repo.

-The zsh theme is set to "agnoster", but the config here is slighly different than the default one.
+The zsh theme is set to "agnoster", but the agnoster config file here is slighly different than the default one.

 Replace the default config with the new one at